Advisement and expectations

 Purpose: Feedback is intended to help you recognize strengths and weaknesses.
 Frequent, varied assessment toward goals and instructor-driven feedback will help you identify ways to leverage strengths and opportunities for improvement.
 Faculty-driven feedback can better help you identify useful and productive strategies for ideal implementation timelines.

-Expectations: You are required to meet standards of competence in your coursework as well as standards of professional practice.
+Expectations: You're required to meet standards of competence in your coursework as well as standards of professional practice.
 Didactic and clinical coursework standards and assessment methods are published in individual course syllabi.
 A passing grade in each course is 75%.
 The standards of professional practice are assessed by the professional development evaluation and the standards of professional conduct in the student handbook.

 Have questions regarding academic standards, progression through the program, program dismissal or student record confidentiality?
 Contact the program director at gsmls@geisinger.edu